 (2) Regal also has a ten year Neuralstem warrant to purchase 1,000,000 common stock shares at an exercise price of \$5.00 per share which is significantly above the present fair market value of Neuralstem shares.
 As of December 31, 2012 using a Black-Scholes Option Pricing Model, a \$118,800 value was assigned to these warrants including a 10% discount assigned by management due to the low trading volumes of Neuralstem stock.
-There is currently no market for Neuralstem options carried as an investment.
-At December 31, 2011 Regal valued the investment at \$95,400.
+There is currently no active market for the Neuralstem Warrants (stock options) carried as an investment.

-To calculate the December 31, 2012 value of the Neuralstem warrant, management used the following factors in a Black-Scholes Option Pricing Model:
+To calculate the December 31, 2012 value of the Neuralstem warrant, management used the following factors in a Black-

+Scholes Option Pricing Model:

-Number of shares in warrant: 1,000,000 Date option was issued: 9/15/2005 Remaining term of option in years: 2.7 Neuralstem Common Stock closing price on 12/31/2012: \$1.09 Annual volatility: 75.033% Discount Rate based on Daily Treasury Bills long term rates on 12/31/12: 0.25% Management estimated discount applied to fair market value: 10.0%
+Number of shares in warrant: 1,000,000

+Date option was issued: 9/15/2005

+Remaining term of option in years: 2.7

+Neuralstem Common Stock closing price e on 12/31/2012: \$1.09

+Annual volatility: 75.033%

+Discount Rate based on Daily Treasury I Bills long term rates on 12 /31/12: 0.25%

+Management estimated discount applied to fair market value: 10.0%